 5. Job Offer

-Once references have been completed satisfactorily, the hiring manager will work with the recruiting team to find an acceptable hourly rate/salary.
+Once 3 professional references have been completed satisfactorily, the hiring manager will work with the recruiting team to find an acceptable hourly rate/salary.
 The supervisor or a member of the recruiting team should extend an offer of employment, contingent upon the ability to provide valid work authorization and successful completion of a background check or a physical, if needed.
 The supervisor will notify all other finalists via email and make status changes in the PeopleAdmin system of the hiring decision.